-The best touchscreen laptops of 2021 are highly responsive to touch gestures, support digital pen input, and delight your eyes with vibrant colors and radiant brightness.
+The best touchscreen laptops are highly responsive to touch gestures and swipes.
+They also support digital pen input while treating your eyes to vibrant colors and radiant brightness.

 One thing you should be aware of, though, is that touch screen laptops have a tendency of being a bigger drain on battery than non-touch screen laptops.
 In our reviews, touch screen laptops typically outputted lower battery runtimes than non-touch screen devices.

 Traditional laptops with touch screens are great, but if you really want the full benefits of touch support, buy one of the best 2-in-1 laptops.
 And if you're a student, check out our list of the best college laptops.
 If you're not certain you'll need a touch screen, then check out our Best Laptops of 2020 page, which includes non-touch models.